qibebt-bioinfo/meta-storms/README.md

 MetaDB-make-otu -T taxa.OTU.Count -o database
 ```

-You can also build a MSE database by function (MetaDB-make-func) or species (MetaDB-make-sp).
+You can also build a MSE database by species (MetaDB-make-sp) or function (MetaDB-make-func) .

 ### HDD mode